Newark Earthworks

 This is part of the Hopewell Ceremonial Earthworks, one of 14 sites nominated in January 2008 by the U.S. Department of the Interior for potential submission by the United States to the UNESCO World Heritage List.
+It was officially designated a World Heritage Site in September 2023 together with the earthworks at Hopewell Culture National Historical Park and Fort Ancient.

 History

 Built by the Hopewell culture between 100 BCE and 400 CE, the earthworks were used by the indigenous Native Americans as places of ceremony, social gathering, trade, worship, and honoring the dead.
 The primary purpose of the Octagon earthwork was believed to have been scientific.
-Scholars have demonstrated that the Octagon Earthworks comprise a lunar observatory for tracking the moon's orbit during its 18.6-year cycle.
+Scholars have demonstrated that the Octagon Earthworks comprise a lunar observatory for tracking the Moon's orbit during its 18.6-year cycle.

 While limited, the Newark Earthwork site is the largest surviving Hopewell earthwork complex in North America.
 The culture built many earthen mounds.
 Over decades, they built what is the single largest earthwork enclosure complex in the Ohio River Valley.
-The earthworks cover several square miles.

-The complex was one of hundreds of Native American ancient monuments identified and surveyed for the Smithsonian Institution in the mid-nineteenth century by Ephraim G. Squier and Edwin Hamilton Davis, from 1837–1847.
+The complex was one of hundreds of Native American ancient monuments identified and surveyed for the Smithsonian Institution in the mid-nineteenth century by Ephraim G. Squier and Edwin Hamilton Davis, from 1837 to 1847.
 The work that was published by a nascent Smithsonian Institution was titled Ancient Monuments of the Mississippi Valley.
 This study of the prehistoric Mound Builders of North America was a landmark in American scientific research and the early development of archaeology as a scientific discipline.
 The book was the first volume of the Smithsonian Institution's Contributions to Knowledge series and the Institution's first publication.
 Squier and Davis' detailed and measured plan of the site is shown on this page.